engie-group/shaystack/README.md

 In [7]: g.column['secondColumn'] = {}
 In [8]: g.extend([
-...:     {'firstColumn': haystackapi.Quantity(154, 'kg'), 'secondColumn': 'and counting'}, ...:     {'firstColumn': haystackapi.MARKER, 'secondColumn': 'supported on Python 2.7 and 3.x'},
+...:     {'firstColumn': haystackapi.Quantity(154, 'kg'), 'secondColumn': 'and counting'}, ...:     {'firstColumn': haystackapi.MARKER, 'secondColumn': 'supported on Python 3.7+'},
+...:     {'firstColumn': haystackapi.Coordinate(-27.4725,153.003),
-...:     {'firstColumn': haystackapi.Coordinate(-27.4725,153.003), 'secondColumn': 'Made in Australia from local and imported ingredients'}, ...:     ])
+...:          'secondColumn': 'Made in Australia from local and imported ingredients'}, ...:     ])
 Out[8]:
 <Grid>